 The department develops and delivers innovative education programs for a wide range of medical professionals and health sciences learners.
 Programs include the No. 1-ranked Duke Physician Assistant Program, residencies in family medicine and occupational medicine, a sports medicine fellowship, plus family medicine clinical rotations and community health electives for medical students.
 We also offer a community engagement practicum course for Master of Biomedical Sciences students, a Master of Health Sciences in Clinical Leadership, and the Duke-Johnson & Johnson Nurse Leadership Program.
 The department is also a national leader in incorporating Interprofessional Education (IPE) for all learners, structuring clinical and didactic experiences for Duke physician assistant, medical, and nursing students and residents to practice delivering quality, effective care in interprofessional teams.

-Supported by our Clinical Research Unit, our investigators are engaged in a wide range of interdisciplinary research efforts to advance understanding and develop effective interventions and new models of care to promote population health and reduce disparities in health outcomes.
+Our investigators are engaged in a wide range of interdisciplinary research efforts to advance understanding and develop effective interventions and new models of care to promote population health and reduce disparities in health outcomes.
 Study areas include: methods of improving patient understanding of risk of illness and barriers to receiving care; evaluation of community health programs; obesity prevention and management throughout the lifespan; high blood pressure and cardiovascular disease prevention; studies of patterns of illness and use of health services; workplace exposures and illness; roles and outcomes of key members of the health workforce; provider-patient communication; and team approaches to patient care.
 Additionally, several department behavioral scientists and epidemiologists conduct population-based and behavioral health research through the Duke Cancer Institute.